brandatastudio/the-real-mle-challenge/README.md

 ## Possible errors:
 it's possible that you need to set in your text editor, the wait-for-it.sh file to LF instead of CRLF.
+Proper tests with git attribute were made to avoid this issue, but it's possible that your local configuration might override this.

  This file is important because it makes sure to wait for the postgres image to be built, before building mlflow image.
+So if you see any error regarding bash lines, make sure that you are formatting wait-for-it.sh for LF.